jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem.
 This energy budget is a major factor in an environment's "carrying capacity"; the maximum population size of a species that an environment can sustain indefinitely, based on the availability of resources like food, water, and habitat.

 It starts with producers (plants, phytoplankton) who convert energy to biomass.
 Plant-eaters (caterpillars, deer) who feed on the producers, fertilize soil, and sometimes spread seeds.
 Predators (lions, sharks) who prevent herbivores from overeating plant life.
 Scavengers (vultures, flies), who feed on dead and decaying organic matter.
 Decomposers (mushrooms, bacteria) to break down the dead to fuel the growth of new plants.
-And lastly viruses who test everyone for their strength in near real time (whom I call testers, but note this is a simplification and not a traditional ecological classification.).
+And lastly viruses who test everyone for their strength in near real time (which I call testers, but note this is a simplification and not a traditional ecological classification.)
 Nobody is assigned these roles.
 They are open jobs and an open job is unclaimed energy, so something always evolves to fill it, not out of duty but because an empty role is the easiest living on the board.

+Maria's world worked the same way.
+Netflix started by renting DVDs by mail.
+The two technologies were on the game board at the same time.
+Nobody set out to end the video store.
+They could co-exist if people wanted them to.
+But ecosystems don't duplicate energy use for identical outcomes.
+Streaming found a faster route—a movie tonight, no drive, no late fee—doing the same job for less.
+Something is always trying to take that route, and evolution scores points for whoever gets there first.

 In short, ecosystems form around available energy.
 They are a web of checks and balances, where each creature grabbing what it can happens to hold the whole in balance.

 Over time, natural selection acts on individual creatures, each competing for its share of that energy.
 Out of all that competition something larger emerges: a sprawling diversity of life, no single piece of it planned, that together makes the whole system hard to kill.
 When the climate shifts or a disaster strikes, that variety is the insurance—enough survives to rebuild.
 I think that's the real wonder of it: a system that keeps "passing the torch" of creation, carrying life forward through every change.

 All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share much: seasonal weather changes, water levels, temperature, sunlight, and geological features.
-Because each member must find untapped value, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.
+Because each member must find untapped energy, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.

 No individual reciprocates on purpose.
 But because every member of a species is nearly a copy of the rest, a trait that harvests energy well shows up in all of them at once, and keeps paying off generation after generation.
 No single species runs the whole ecosystem and none will ever succeed against entropy alone.
 Happily, the effect of every creature straining to live, and the sum of all that straining, is that life keeps pushing itself forward.

 By harvesting the same limited energy over and over, the creatures of an ecosystem end up bound together—not as a team with a shared goal, but as players stuck on the same board.

 That distinction matters.
 Remember the Jumanji movies: strangers pulled into a board game, each with a different skill—strength, speed, map-reading—who survive only by pooling those skills against the game itself.
 That is a real team, because they share one enemy.
 Life has a team like that too, and its enemy is entropy: every living thing, everywhere, is fighting the same slow pull toward cold and stillness.
-Against *that*, all living things harvests energy just to hold itself together.
+Against *that*, all living things harvest energy just to hold themselves together.
 Not figuratively.
 Stop, and the atoms go their separate ways.

 But against each other, the players are rivals.
 A polar bear and a seal aren't teammates—they want opposite things.
 They are **boardmates**: creatures whose games are tangled because they're playing the same board.
-The seal to the bear.
-The virus to your cough.
-Individually, they have no shared purpose but they share the same board.
+The seal and the bear.
+The virus and your cough.
+The DVD and the streaming box.
+Individually, they have no shared purpose but when they share a game board must together make a sustainable ecosystem.

 Take your virus.
 A body that can't fight it off is also a body unlikely to raise healthy offspring.
 The virus offers you no service; it wants exactly what you want, another turn.
 But by ending a game the weak were already losing, it clears a role the board had left open, and the energy that player held returns into play.
 Nobody arranged it, but it happened nonetheless.